The Best Basement Paint Colors to Bring the Downstairs to Life

 Whether you’re remodeling the basement with furniture, paint and new flooring or just starting to finish your basement with framing and insulating, the hue on the walls will be the first thing people see when they enter the space.

 Most people think a basement must be painted a light color to keep it from feeling like a dungeon.
-But in reality, dark colors can look stunning in a basement, as shown here by @projectrousehouse.
+But in reality, dark tone are sometimes the best basement paint colors.
+They can look stunning in a basement, as shown here by @projectrousehouse.

 Together by Magnolia Home by Joanna Gaines is a rich, inviting hue.
 It’s a bluish-gray with slightly green undertones.
 Try pairing it with light furniture for a high-contrast and high-impact look.

-If you prefer a lighter basement, Fossil Grey by Glidden is a warm, light gray that creates a solid blank canvas for a range of decor.
+If you prefer a lighter basement, try Fossil Grey by Glidden.
+It’s a warm, light gray that creates a solid blank canvas for a range of decor.
 This basement by @tayashomepaige shows how decorating with all neutral colors can create a relaxing and inviting vibe.

 If you’re not sure if you should go dark or light in the basement, try painting one element dark, like these built-in cabinets by @chadesslingerdesign.
 The color here is actually a stock cabinet color, but try Sherwin-Williams Peppercorn for a similar look.
 With light walls and dark gray cabinets, you get the best of both worlds.